mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 excerpt: "Neural Networks, Hidden Layers, Backpropagation, TensorFlow"
 ---

-This is Part 2 of a 3 post series on [Convolutional Neural Networks](https://en.wikipedia.org/wiki/Convolutional_neural_network).
+This is Part 2 of a 3 part series on [Convolutional Neural Networks](https://en.wikipedia.org/wiki/Convolutional_neural_network).

 [Part 1](https://beckernick.github.io/convolutions/) detailed the basics of image convolution.
 This post will detail the basics of standard neural networks with hidden layers.
 As in the last post, I'll implement the code in both standard Python and Tensorflow.